w3c/wot/TF-AP/thing-api/thing-api-webidl.md

 callback ThingEventListener = void (ThingEvent event);
 ```

-`Thing` is the main interface to interact with a thing.
+`ConsumedThing` is the main interface to interact with a thing as client.
 It consists of the following attributes and functions:
 * `id`: is a unique identifier of a Thing.
 * `type`: is the type of a thing.
 It is important to filter things by type (see `ThingFilter.type`).
 * `name`: the human readable name of the thing.
 * `reachable`: defines if the Thing is reachable or not. e.g. `reachable` is `false` when the control device (that runs an application using the Thing API) leaves the range of a BLE sensor and `true` if the device is in range.
 * `onreachabilitychange`: event handle to monitor reachability of the thing.
 It will be triggered each time the value of the `reachable` attribute changes.
 * `callAction()`: call an action defined in the thing description.
 * `setProperty()`: set a new value for a property defined in the thing description.
 * `getProperty()`: get the value of a property defined in the thing description.
 * `addListener()`: add a new listener to an event defined in the thing description.
 * `removeListener()`: remove an already added event listener.
 * `removeAllListeners()`: remove all listener registered for an event defined in the thing description.

-A `Thing` instance can be returned as a result of discovery (see `ThingRequest.start()`) or directly by using the Thing constructor that accepts a `ThingDescription` as input.
+A `ConsumedThing` instance can be returned as a result of discovery (see `ThingRequest.start()`) or directly by using the Thing constructor that accepts a `ThingDescription` as input.

 ## Interface `ThingEvent`